truenas/documentation/content/References/ConceptsAndTerms.md

 ---
 title: "Concepts and Terminology"
+description: "Provides a glossary of terms and definitions."
 weight: 10
 ---

-TrueNAS is very complicated software that combines many different Open Source solutions into one cohesive software package.
+TrueNAS is very complicated software that combines many different open-source solutions into one cohesive software package.
 While TrueNAS is designed for and ever-evolving towards increased user friendliness, there are many terms and concepts that can be learned to improve your ability to understand and configure the software.

 ## General Concepts